Ubymed/ubymed_backend/README.md

 3. Make your changes and commit: `git commit -m "Added my feature"`
 4. Push to your branch: `git push origin my-feature`
 5. Create a Pull Request on GitHub.

+## Licence

+## Contact
+If you have any questions or need assistance, feel free to get in touch at mflores@ubymed.com.